calm/tooltip/README.md

 ## Presentation

-The true beauty of CLKTooltip comes when you wich to present one.
+The true beauty of SexyTooltip comes when you wich to present one.
 No more dealing with nexted CGRect logic and scrollview offsets.
-Just pass the view that you want the tooltip to point at, and even as that view moves the CLKTooltip will continue pointing at the `fromView`
+Just pass the view that you want the tooltip to point at, and even as that view moves the SexyTooltip will continue pointing at the `fromView`

 ```objc
 [greetingsTooltip presentFromView:self.loginButton